UDN

 The simpler fog functions run faster than the most expensive ones, for example the constant density function is about 2 times faster than the spherical density function.
 Try to use the simplest fog function possible.

 Every pixel in the fog volume actor will have the same cost, regardless of how it ends up being fogged, so you should be careful to use the smallest mesh possible.
 For example with the spherical density function, no fog will be applied outside of the sphere, but if the mesh is larger than the sphere those unfogged pixels will still cost as much as the fogged ones.
 Resize the mesh to bound the sphere function as closely as possible.
+With the automatic setup method the sphere mesh will bound the sphere function automatically.

 Best Practices